huggingface/transformers/docs/source/en/model_doc/textnet.md

 ## Overview

 The TextNet model was proposed in [FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation](https://arxiv.org/abs/2111.02394) by Zhe Chen, Jiahao Wang, Wenhai Wang, Guo Chen, Enze Xie, Ping Luo, Tong Lu.
-TextNet was results of NAS for efficient text detection task.
+TextNet model was results of NAS for efficient text detection task.
+It is used in fast model as backbone.

 ## TextNetConfig